Yarra Planning Scheme and amendments

 What are the fees and costs for a planning scheme amendment?

-Planning scheme amendments can be undertaken by the State Government and local councils which are responsible for the operation and development of planning schemes.
-Individuals, organisations or companies can request a planning scheme amendment.
-If Council agrees to the request State Government and Council fees and costs apply.
-These are explained in the Yarra City Council Planning Scheme Amendment fees and costs policy.
+Planning scheme amendments can be undertaken by the State and Local Governments which are responsible for the operation and development of planning schemes.
+Individuals, organisations or companies can request a planning scheme amendment from either Local Government or the Minister for Planning.
+If a request to amend the Planning Scheme is accepted there are fees and costs that apply.

 These fees and costs are intended to cover the costs of a planning scheme amendment which include public consultation, administrative costs and any third party or expert review.
 The fees and costs may vary depending on the size and complexity of the amendment.
-The policy can be found here.

 Key terms in the planning scheme